I. Background Information

 A. The Foundation takes into account a number of criteria when making funding decisions.
 Among the primary criteria are the following:

-- Overall operating strength of the organization, including its board and demonstrated executive leadership and level of board participation.
+- Overall strength of the organization, including its board and executive leadership.

 - Need for and demonstrated effectiveness of its programs.